HatemAbushaala/playerQuiz/README.md

-basic project to get started with leaning react native
+simple game project to get started with learning react native :)